 When a person eats, millions of tiny pumps in the lining of the stomach create acid to break down the food.
 Excess acid can flow up into a person’s esophagus (the tube connecting the stomach to the throat), creating a painful burning feeling in the chest known as heartburn.
 Prilosec and Prilosec OTC are designed to reduce the amount of acid in a person’s stomach by shutting down many of the stomach pumps that produce it.
 With less acid produced, it’s less likely the fluid can reach the esophagus, damaging tissue and causing heartburn.

-AstraZeneca began producing Prilosec in 1989 and lost patent protection for the drug in 2002.
+The U.S. Food and Drug Administration (FDA) approved Prilosec for prescription use in 1989.
+AstraZeneca lost patent protection for the drug in 2002.
 Omeprazole, the active ingredient in Prilosec, became available over-the-counter in 2003 as Prilosec OTC.
 Prilosec is approved to treat acid-related conditions, including duodenal and gastric ulcers, gastroesophageal reflux disease (GERD) and erosive esophagitis (EE) due to acid-mediated GERD.
 Prilosec OTC is approved to treat frequent heartburn, or heartburn that occurs two or more days per week.
 Omeprazole magnesium, the active ingredient in Prilosec OTC, is equivalent to the active ingredient in Prilosec to treat frequent heartburn.

 Since its release, more than 27 million people have used Prilosec OTC to treat heartburn.
 Consumer Reports published an article in 2012 recommending Prilosec OTC over other proton pump inhibitors as the best cost-effective choice for those struggling with heartburn.
 Proctor & Gamble markets Prilosec, which is sold in a regular or wildberry flavor.